-Mediterranean biodiversity is high along the Montgri coast of the Costa Brava, due to the rocky coastline that has deterred tourist development, and the presence of Posidonia oceanica seagrass beds - an essential feeding and breeding habitat that has already disappeared from many Mediterranean countries.
+Mediterranean biodiversity is high along the Montgri coast of the Costa Brava, due to the rocky coastline that has deterred tourist development, and the presence of Posidonia oceanica seagrass beds - an essential feeding and breeding habitat for seahorses and pipefish that has already disappeared from many Mediterranean countries.
 One of our research stations is now within the Medes, Montgri i Baix Ter Natural Park and we are closely monitoring the level of biodiversity.

 PADI Open Water (or equivalent) is required to take part in underwater research as a volunteer.
 Take the course in the Mediterranean with English speaking instructors.